doot0/transgator/README.md

 --

 #### Issues
 - If you're missing translations between files and you change to another language on the fly, any missing values will not change from what they were previously set to.
-I'll probably address this in the future.
+I'll probably address this in the future if I can find an efficient way to do it.